stuycs-softdev-fall-2013/proj3-7-DWAI/README.md

 5. think about new animations and site navigation that will make the site more interactive and interesting

 ###Vacation Plans
-Alvin:  getting undo/redo working in svg, saving working using node.js, eraser and other pens
+- Alvin:  getting undo/redo working in svg, saving working using node.js, eraser and other pens
-Michele: rewrite app.py using node.js
+- Michele: rewrite app.py using node.js
-Judy:
+- Judy: redesign site
-Vivian: ???
+- Vivian: ???